dgancedo/ShowCollector/README.md

 # ShowCollector
-**Simple Script to do a show command on a bunch of switches and get files with the output**
+**Simple Script to do a show command on a bunch of Cisco IOS or NX-OS switches and get files with the output**

 The script requires Python3 and netmiko